Eaindra-Zh/Eaindra-Zh/README.md

 - 🍃 A free spirit through and through; dislikes being bound and loves learning multiple new fields.
 Jack of all trades
 - 🍔 Hobbies: cooking, crocheting, badminton, biking, and playing games (hmu on my discord q_btw#7804 if you play Genshin Impact or Honkai Star-Rail),

 PS.
-The profile picture is from when I am testing text-to-AI drawing with "Eaindra in greenery"
+The profile picture is from when I was testing text-to-AI drawing with "Eaindra in greenery"